JeePEG-57/DINA-IMAS/README.md

 * input_magnetics - IMAS database with magnetics IDS, optional.
 Contains the loops and probes geometry.
 * input_em_coupling - IMAS database with em_coupling IDS, optional.
 If provided, is used directly, coupling matrices are not calculated by geometry.
 * input_start - IMAS database with equilibrium and core_profiles IDS's.
 The core_profiles is required only in case of restart.
-   - time_start - time moment to start simulation from.
+   *-* time_start - time moment to start simulation from.
 Zero if start from fully charged CS, non-zero means restart mode.
 * output - IMAS database to store the simulation output.
-   - decimation - time decimation of the output, stored in the IMAS database (one slice per this number will be stored).
+   * decimation - time decimation of the output, stored in the IMAS database (one slice per this number will be stored).
 * input_transp - IMAS database with core_profiles and core_sources IDS's, optional.
-Are provided as input to DINA at each time step, when external transport is used.
+It is provided as input to DINA at each time step, only when external transport is used.
-   - interp_mode - IMAS interpolation mode to read external transport profiles.
+   * interp_mode - IMAS interpolation mode to read external transport profiles.
 * time_ext - Simulation time, after which the external transport profiles are provided to DINA input
 * time_stop - Simulation maximum time
 * step_max - Simulation maximum time steps
-* controller - Magnetic controller version (one of src/controllers/), changes apply only in the Python workflow.
+* controller - Magnetic controller version (name of a subdirectory in src/controllers/), changes apply only in the Python workflow.
 * use_astra - Using ASTRA transport actors instead of IDS's from input_transp section

 ## Step by step instruction to launch the workflow
-* $ git clone ssh://git@git.iter.org/scen/dina.git -b feature/passivecomponents dina_tutorial
+* $ git clone ssh://git@git.iter.org/scen/dina.git dina_tutorial
 * $ cd dina_tutorial
 * $ source imas/ci_scripts/ci_header.sh
 * $ make clean